Installing the z/OS Build via Convenience Build (PAX file)

 zowe-V.v.p

-argument that preserves extended attributes.
+argument that preserves the extended attributes.

 /bin